 Having a template to work from isn’t necessarily a bad thing, but if you’re writing a lot of cover letters and not getting interviews, then it probably means you aren’t personalising your cover letters enough.
 Yes, it can feel like a lot of effort, but it really makes a difference.

 Consider this: if it was you in the employer’s position, you’d want something interesting to read, that ticks all the boxes and has specific interest in your company or institution.

 When companies are recruiting they can sometimes be working through a high volume of applications and many of those will sound exactly the same.
 Stand out by being yourself, a cover letter shouldn’t be dull – inject some personality in there!

 This should be right at the top of your cover letter.
 Give the employer options of how to contact you including your email address, telephone number, Skype handle, etc. You do not need to include your age or home address.

 This should be short and to the point.
 You should include why you are writing the letter, what position you are applying for and where you found the job advert.

-The next stage will hopefully be an interview with the employer – Have you read our Five Common Interview Questions blog post?
+The next stage will hopefully be an interview with the employer!
+And you can prepare for that by reading our Five Common Interview Questions blog post.